hitkumar/llms/docs/Reasoning_RL.md

 - Lecture 5 on policy gradients done.
 - Math is still not srtting in fully, might need to go through it again.
 - Kevin Murphy's book might be useful to go through.
-- Need see code as well.
+- Need see code as well (TorchRL could be a good starting point)
 - Emma's stanford lectures could be another useful resource.

 One way to look at policy gradients loss is